Table of Contents

 Piracy and Conflict

-The immense wealth concentrated in these ports made them magnets for pirates and ambitious conquerors.
-The Wokou pirates in the East China Sea were a persistent threat, while the waters off the Malabar coast were notorious for raids.
-The arrival of European powers, such as the Portuguese and later the Dutch, brought a new level of state-sponsored violence.
-They sought to monopolize trade by force, capturing ports like Malacca and Goa.
-This marked a shift from the collaborative, merchant-driven trade of the earlier Silk Road to the extractive, colonial systems of the modern era.
+The immense wealth concentrated in these ports and along these trade routes inevitably attracted piracy and conflict.
+The Wokou pirates, operating in the East China Sea, posed a persistent threat to maritime security.
+Similarly, the waters off the Malabar coast were notorious for raids on merchant vessels.
+The arrival of European powers such as the Portuguese and later the Dutch introduced a new dimension of violence and competition.
+These states sought to monopolize trade by force, capturing key ports like Malacca and Goa and imposing military dominance over established networks.
+This shift marked a transformation from the collaborative, merchant-driven trade of the earlier Silk Road era to the more extractive and militarized colonial systems that defined the modern period.

 Disease and Migration